 Despite countless people stating that they want to live in more peaceful environments, many choose an urban lifestyle to this date due to convenience.
 This also means that the available space to park families’ vehicles continues to become scarcer, leading to large parking lots or, more commonly, high-rise parking garages becoming more commonplace in many places.
+This also means that the available space to park families’ vehicles continues to become scarcer, leading to large parking lots or, more commonly, high-rise parking garages becoming more commonplace in many places like Brisbane.

 Human attendants may still operate smaller parking lots in rural communities and smaller towns.
 However, the facilities in and around cities are moving away from manual control systems, automating their parking and access control systems.
 Increased parking demands lead to the need for more sophisticated parking systems – something ANPR (Automatic Number Plate Recognition) cameras play an important part in.